JohnCoene/javascript-for-r/_book/3-25-htmlwidgets-advanced.md

 #> ["var x = 3;"]
 ```

-Nonetheless, it is doable with htmlwidgets' serialiser (and only that one).
+Nonetheless, it is doable with htmlwidgets' serialiser\index{serialise} (and only that one).
 The function `htmlwidgets::JS` can be used to mark a character vector so that it will be treated as JavaScript code when evaluated in the browser.

 ```r